tezos/tezos-mirror/docs/user/glossary.rst

     These different accounts are given different Priorities.

     For each block_ height, there are several accounts that are allowed to endorse.
 There can be multiple endorsements per block_.
-Endorsements increase the Score_ of the block_.

 _`Contract`
-    `Originated account`_ which is associated to a `Michelson <glossary_michelson_>`__ script.
-    Contracts are sometimes referred to as smart contracts.
+    See account_.

 _`Cycle`
     A cycle is a set of consecutive blocks.
 E.g., cycle 12 started at block_